code-rush/givel-info/givel/README.md

 ### Notifications API's

 - **get user's all notifications**
-  - Path: /api/v1/notifications/{user_email}
+  - Path: /api/v1/notifications/
-  - Method: **GET**
+  - Method: **POST**
+  - Required Data: user_id
+  - Optional Data: last_evaluated_key
-  - Returns: Lists of dictionaries with all the user's notifications
+  - Returns: List of user's notifications as results with a message and *200 OK* if the request is successful.
-  - Description: Gets all the users notifications. {user_email} is the email id for the user who's is logged in.
+  - Description: Gets all the users notifications. *user_id* is the email for the user who's is logged in.
+Alongwith the results it also sends a *last_evaluated_key* parameter to get more results if all results are not fetched.
+If the response does not contain *last_evaluated_key*, it means all results have been fetched in the response.
   - WHAT DOES EVERY NOTIFICATION CONTAIN:
     - checked: denotes that the notification is seen OR not seen by the user.
       - 2 possible boolean values: True OR False.